liguyano/AT24C02/Readme.md

 # ATC02 read and load test
 this program use the IIC transport bus to write and read file .
 ## update in Mar.
+17th 2023
+nothing just test.
+what I want to test.
+## update in Mar.
 6th 2023
 update the b_tool.exe.
 1. b_tool.exe will read the **m_SSS.h** and the **e_SSS.h** befor and after the KEIL